-"You saved 2020": Entertainment world reacts to Joe Biden's election victory
+Thom Yorke, Lady Gaga, Lana Del Rey and more celebrate Joe Biden victory

 Ariana Grande, meanwhile, shared a photo of Biden and Harris on her Instagram page, with a series of exclamation marks.

-Elsewhere, the likes of Slowthai, Stephen King, Reese Witherspoon and more also shared their joy at the result.
+Elsewhere, the likes of Thom Yorke, Slowthai, Stephen King, Reese Witherspoon and more also shared their joy at the result.
 Blur’s Graham Coxon directed his praise to Harris, writing: “I am massively pleased for @KamalaHarris – makes it so much even more better!!”

 I am massively pleased for @KamalaHarris – makes it so much even more better!! 🎉